Connecting Business Systems

 Idempotent operations

 An idempotent operation produces the same result whether you call it once or ten times.
-Design every write operation to be idempotent.
+In a system that provides at-least-once delivery (which all practical message brokers do), designing every write operation to be idempotent is non-negotiable.
 Use unique request identifiers so the receiving system can recognise and deduplicate retries.

 Dead letter queues